hmahmud42/bc_tech_intro/docs/bc_proto_blockchain_ds.md

 6. a nonce/solution to the cryptographic puzzle

 We quickly define each of the elements in turn.
 The block id is in the form a _block hash_ a string that uniquely identifies the block and is also a [thumbprint](./bc_proto_prelim.md#uniqueness-of-hash-functions) of its contents.
 The pointer to the transactions is the hash-string of the root node of a Merkel tree (see below)  used to store the transactions in a block (this is the [next article](./bc_proto_merkel_tree.md) in our sequence).
 The pointer to the previous block is the block hash of the previous block in the chain.
-The timestamp is just a standard timestamp showing date time upto micro-second.
+The timestamp is just a standard timestamp showing date time up to micro-second.
 We define how the nonce and the difficulty levels are when we describe how the block is created.

 We now describe how a block is created.